Web-Dev-Kombee/daily-micro-learning/README.md

-# AI Knowledge Sprout - Daily Micro Learning App
+# 🌱 AI Knowledge Sprout - Daily Micro Learning App

-AI Knowledge Sprout is a modern web application that delivers daily micro-learning content powered by AI.
-The app allows users to select topics of interest and receive bite-sized knowledge to build expertise over time.
+A modern web application that delivers daily micro-learning content powered by AI.
+Users can select topics of interest and receive bite-sized knowledge to build expertise over time.

+---

-## 🌟 Features
+## ✨ Features

 - **User Authentication**: Secure signup and login with JWT-based authentication
 - **Topic Selection**: Choose from curated topics to focus your learning